Skip to main content

 return AgentConfig(

-system_prompt="You are a helpful assistant that can answer questions and provide information based on the retrieved documents.",
+"You are a helpful assistant that answers questions using the "

 output_type=GenerationNode.OutputType,